How We Help

 Working with RAA to expand inclusivity of community recreation resources for all has significantly helped me and my students have a much better understanding of the strides that have been made in Rochester, along with the significant limitations that still exist.

-Graphic of person with brown hair in a blue shirt and brown pants in wheelchair and manual wheelchair, arms extended out on either side, smiling.
+person with brown hair in a blue shirt and brown pants in wheelchair and manual wheelchair, arms extended out on either side, smiling.

 Additional Impact Stories